osterbergmarcus/osterbergmarcus.github.io/_posts/2016-04-13-statelessFunctionComponentsInReact.markdown

 Text.defaultProps = { text: 'default text' }
 {% endhighlight %}
 <br/>
-If your presentational component is small you can return your statement in one
+If your presentational component is small you can return your statement in one line
 {% highlight JavaScript %}
 const Text = ({ addText }) => <input type="text" onChange={(event) => addText(event)} />
 {% endhighlight %}